I’ve always believed that the grocery budget is one of the most flexible categories in your budget. So here’s how to save money on groceries.

 Our freezer currently has 5 packages of ground beef and four packages of chicken.
 We bought it when it was just $2.00 a pound!

-As at your local store if they have a special day when they mark down their meat, and stock up until the sale comes around again.
+Find out at your local store if they have a special day when they mark down their meat.
+Stock up until the sale comes around again.

 Check out the SEVEN (7!)
 Cuts of Meat That Will Save You Money!